CMU-313/CMU-313.github.io/assignments/HW4.md

 The key learning goals of this homework are that you are able to:

-- Train and deploy a machine learning model using microservices.
+- Design, implement, and test a microservice.

 - Decide whether and when to use microservices, understanding benefits and limitations.

 - Write an effective design document.

-- Describe the architecture of a system using a suitable notation, using architectural views to represent software along different perspectives.

-- Assess and choose between alternative architectural decisions.
+- Assess and describe choices between alternative architectural designs.

 - Engage meaningfully with questions of engineering ethics.